-- On arrival at Tehran Airport, you are met by our representative and transferred to your hotel.
+- On arrival at Tehran Airport, you will be met by a representative and transferred to your hotel.

 - This is simply an arrival day so you may arrive in Tehran at any time, though please note that hotel rooms are generally only available after midday.

 - The rest of your day is free to explore the surroundings.
-There will be a tour briefing in the evening, please refer to your hotel noticeboard or contact reception for more details.
+There will be a tour briefing at 6pm, please refer to your hotel noticeboard or contact reception for more details.

 Enghelab Hotel or similar